leafihome/WifiWizard2/README.md

 - `SPECIFIER_NETWORK_UNAVAILABLE` Android returned error when network is not accessible
 - `SPECIFIER_INVALID_API_VERSION` Android this function is accesible form Api version 29

-- **WifiWizard2** _will automagically try to enable WiFi if it's disabled when calling any android related methods that require WiFi to be enabled_
+**WifiWizard2** _will automagically try to enable WiFi if it's disabled when calling any android related methods that require WiFi to be enabled_

 ## Connect vs Enable

+:warning: WARNING: API 28 or lower.

 When writing Android Java code, there is no `connect` methods, you basically either `enable` or `disable` a network.
 In the original versions of WifiWizard the `connect` method would basically just call `enable` in Android.
 I have changed the way this works in WifiWizard2 version 3.0.0+, converting it to a helper method to eliminate having to call `formatWifiConfig` then `add` and then `enable` ... the `connect` method will now automatically call `formatWifiConfig`, then call `add` to either add or update the network configuration, and then call `enable`.